Cherry Rhubarb Pie is a delightful mix of tart and sweet with flavors and textures that leave you craving your next bite.

 - Pie Crust - This pie uses a double pie crust (top and bottom).
 You can use your favorite homemade crust recipe or use store-bought.
 I highly recommend this all butter vodka pie crust for the flakiest, best-tasting crust!

-- Combine the sweet cherries, chopped rhubarb, sugar, and tapioca in a large bowl and stir until everything is well coated and combined.
+- Combine cherries, chopped rhubarb, sugar, and tapioca in a large bowl and stir until everything is well coated and combined.

 - Next, stir in the lemon juice and salt.